txus/mayl/README.md

 Mayl is an anagram of YAML, and also a console to create, edit and maintain YAML files in any kind of Ruby projects.

-## Warning: Not released yet

-This is not a released project yet.
-It's just a Readme specification to define the API and some features.
-You'll see a usable version soon! ;)

 ## Installation

 Install mayl yourself: